 REPEAT: If you are not sure, please do not use the clock.
+We will refund you your payment, no questions asked.

 Powering Up

 When you power the unit up for the first time, it will go into the startup test routine.
 This will set the High Voltage Generator to run with some default settings which are useful for the construction of the clock.
 For a full description of the startup sequence, please see the User Manual.
 Note that the startup procedure only runs for 60 seconds at a time, after that you will have to restart the clock to get the high voltage running again.
 This is an intended safety feature!